About Us

 Day 4: Wiñay Huayna – Machu Picchu

 On this last day of the tour, we leave very early to reach Intipunku (the Sun Gate) in time to watch the sunrise.
-From here, you can get a spectacular view of Machu Picchu with the first rays of the sun and take the iconic photo.
+From here, you can get a spectacular first view of Machu Picchu with the first rays of the sun and take the iconic photo.

-We descend to Machu Picchu for the guided tour and exploration of the Inca citadel.
 The guide will inform you of the return train time to Ollantaytambo, where upon arrival, you will be picked up and transferred back to your hotel.

-Differences between the 2 and 4 Day Versions
+Tour Comparison between the 2 and 4 Day Versions

 Deciding which tour to take can be quite challenging.
 Below is a comparative table to help make this decision easier: